-Cash used for operating activities totaled \$10.3 million for the first six months of 2022, as compared with \$2.3 million cash used for operating activities during the same period in 2021.
+Cash used for operating activities totaled \$39.1 million for the first nine months of 2022, as compared with \$18.5 million cash used for operating activities during the same period in 2021.
 Cash flow from operating activities decreased compared with the same period of 2021 primarily related to increases in net operating assets, primarily accounts receivable and inventory, more than offsetting cash received from income tax refunds and the AMJP program.
+Accounts receivable has increased with a higher volume of sales while inventory balances have increased to fulfill customer demand in upcoming quarters coupled with increased lead times on certain key components required inventory to be purchased further in advance.